WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

 About This Book

 WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers is a groundbreaking exploration of webgpu that has captivated readers worldwide.
-With 1622+ copies sold, this masterpiece offers unparalleled insights into webgpu.
+With 1252+ copies sold, this tour de force offers exceptional insights into webgpu.

 Why You'll Love It